April 23. Today's Birthdays

 He took up his current post in January 2021.

-Balaim Kesebayeva (1966) - Deputy of the Majilis of the Kazakh Parliament of the 7th convocation, Deputy Chairwoman of the Majilis.
+Balaim Kesebayeva (1966) - Deputy of the Majilis of the Kazakh Parliament of the 7th convocation, Deputy Chairwoman.

 Born in Chimkentsk (now Turkestan) region, she graduated from the Taldykorgan Law College, Al-Farabi Kazakh State University, Korkyt Ata Kyzylorda State University.